 Visit Nazareth, Bethlehem, Jerusalem and other important historical sites in Israel.
-While in Nazareth the tour will visit Nazareth Hospital, Nazareth School of Nursing and Nazareth Village — important partner organizations of Nazareth Project.
+While in Nazareth the tour will visit the Nazareth Hospital, Nazareth Academic School of Nursing and Nazareth Village — important partner organizations of Nazareth Project.
 The tour will focus on historic sites, current realities and reasons for hope in present day Israel/Palestine (including the Galilee, the West Bank, Jerusalem and many other sites near Jerusalem).

-NPI works with a North-American travel company to plan the international travel bookings and to arrange local transportation, lodging and tour guides via a Palestinian-owned tour company in Jerusalem.
+NPI works with a North-American travel company to plan the international travel bookings and arrange local transportation, lodging and tour guides via a Palestinian-owned tour company in Jerusalem.
 International Travel arranged for NPI by Pilgrim Tours, Inc.

 The tour host will be Kim Haines Eitzen who is a professor at Cornell University and a member of the NPI Board.

 Kim Haines-Eitzen (Ph.D) is a Professor of Ancient Mediterranean Religions with a specialty in Early Christianity, Early Judaism, and Religion in Late Antiquity in the Department of Near Eastern Studies at Cornell University.
 Her research has focused on the early scribes who copied the books of the New Testament, on women in the early Church, and on the development of Christian monasticism in landscapes of the Middle East.